jmavlonov/pyserveuz/README.md

 ### Unit tests

-The recommended way to write unit tests in PyServeUz is by using [pytest](https://docs.pytest.org/en/latest/).
-PyServeUz provides two built-in fixtures that simplify testing your applications.
-The first one is `app`, which represents an instance of the main `API` class.
+The recommended way to write unit tests in PyServeUz is by using [pytest](https://docs.pytest.org/en/latest/).PyServeUz provides two built-in fixtures that simplify testing your applications.
+The first one is `app`, which represents an instance of the main `PyServeApp` class.

 ```python